This content refers to a previous version of Skype - go here for the current version.

 The best place to learn about paid services is your account at Skype.com (Skype sign in).
 There, you can review each service to figure out which one is right for you.
 You can also purchase what you need, whether you decide to pay as you go, get a subscription, or sign up for another paid service.

-For help understanding your options, go back to review our Introduction to Skype.
+For help understanding your options, review our What is Skype? lesson.

 When you subscribe to your own Skype number, Skype gives you a regular nine-digit phone number (for example, 321-555-1100) that anyone can call to reach you on Skype.
 The call will pop up on your computer, just like a regular incoming call.